 Settings are divided into multiple categories in this guide.
 The categories are roles, pings, and utility.
 Settings are saved on a per-Discord basis, so if you add the bot to multiple servers, you will need to configure the bot on all the different guilds you administrate.

-@Moderator roles.
-These roles may not be available within your Discord server.
+Administrator permission will be detected as an administrator of the bot.
+This role may not be available within your Discord server.
 If this is the case, the

 !settings.
 If at any point you want to reset a setting to the default role, you are able to use the